JohnVonNeumann/aws_dev_cert_prep/README.md

 # AWS Certified Developer Prep

 > This repo will be used as I prepare for my AWS Certified Developer certification.
 I will be committing all notes and code I write over the course of my preparation.
+* I have actually provisioned my first fully self-deployed webserver in order to apply some of this knowledge.
+> www.louiswillcock.com

 * I am using Udemy to prepare.
 > https://www.udemy.com/aws-certified-developer-associate